MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 In some cases, you want to start the application without an actual app window.
 To do so after installation you can start MagicMirror² in server only mode by manually running the following command within the MagicMirror directory
 `npm run server`

-::: warning IMPORTANT please read the information below on fully setting up MagicMirror² for running in server only mode.
+::: warning IMPORTANT please read the information below on fully setting up MagicMirror² for running in server only mode otherwise you wont be able to connect to your MagicMirror² server from a remote device
 :::

 In order to run MagicMirror² in server mode you need to: